bardia-p/argus/README.md

 | hasHouse(_) | tell | the agent announces they have a house |
 | need(_) | askIf | the asking agent needs something |
 | donated(_, _) | tell | the agent donated a number of woods to the agent |

+## Design

+For details regarding the design of the project please navigate to the [documents](documents) folder.

 ## Installation
 1. Get [Minecraft Java Edition](https://www.minecraft.net/en-us/store/minecraft-java-bedrock-edition-pc?tabs=%7B%22details%22%3A0%7D)